Home

 4. Gradually stir in the milk, adding only the amount you need for the mixture to form a ball.

 5. Divide the dough into 6 to 12 pieces and place on a lightly oiled cookie sheet, evenly spaced apart.
-Bake for about 10 minutes, or unti biscuits are firm to the touch with a light golden color.
+Bake for about 10 minutes, or until biscuits are firm to the touch with a light golden color.
 Biscuits should be slightly doughy on the inside.

 6. Good hot or cold.